Boverianda Nanjamma and Chinnappa: Careers

-Chinnappa died on March 10th, 2023.
-Nanjamma died on March 31st, 2024.

 Pattole Palame in English

 After retirement the couple settled down in Bangalore in 1995 and began to realise their grandfather's cherished dream.
 Finally in 2003, they completed the work and it has been published by Rupa & Co., New Delhi.
 That same year it was released in Madikeri (Mercara).
 This book has become the chief text for the Coorgs.

 Other works

 They have been working on the ainemane project, this can be found on the Ainmanes website.

 Ainmanes Project

 Ainmanes.com (website)

 Boverianda Nanjamma and Chinnappa had undertaken a project to collect information regarding each and every Ainmane found in Kodagu, irrespective of the community or caste of the clan members residing in them.
 They visited many of them in the period between April 2003 and May 2008.
 They also collected oral legends and traditional information from the occupants of each of these functional Ainemanes.
 Along with this they have researched about the concerned clans from previously published written material, wherever possible.
 The information thus collected are now available on the Ainmanes website.